 Although generally not begun in the emergency department, early enteral feedings (ie, within 24 hours of injury) to meet basic patient energy needs attenuate the catabolic response to burns and are associated with improved outcomes [19,71,72].
 Overfeeding does not help to maintain lean body mass and is associated with fatty liver so is to be avoided .
 (See "Nutrition support in critically ill patients: Enteral nutrition".)

 Modulating the catabolic response — Major burns cause a hypermetabolic state that is associated with a number of harmful physiologic derangements including immunosuppression, impaired wound healing, muscle catabolism, and hepatic dysfunction.
 A number of treatments are used to attenuate this hypermetabolic state.
 These treatments are generally initiated in the intensive care unit but may be started in the emergency department in close coordination with the burn team that will be assuming care of the patient.
-(See "Hypermetabolic response to severe burn injury: Recognition and treatment".)
+(See "Hypermetabolic response to severe burn injury".)

 DISPOSITION — Patients who meet the American Burn Association's (ABA) criteria for major burns should be transferred to a burn center (table 1).
 Patients with moderate burns should be admitted for intravenous hydration and surgical care of their wounds.